 Exterior: Accommodation and access bridge on a slight skew over the Monmouthshire and Brecon Canal.
-Semi-elliptical arch with voussoirs; squared, faced and coursed local sandstone; parapet with slab coping; curving abutments.
+Semi-elliptical arch with voussoirs; squared, faced and coursed stone; parapet with slab coping; curving abutments.
 Bridge number on south face of arch.
 Towpath runs beneath bridge arch on east side.
+Great Western Railway 'No locomotives..' sign at east end of bridge.

-Reason: Included for its special interest as one of the unaltered surviving early C19 Brecknock and Abergavenny canal bridges.
+Reason: Included for its special interest as one of the surviving early C19 bridges on this canal.

-The bridge measures 5.100m along the towpath.
+The bridge measures 5.200m along the towpath.